awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rolesanywhere-profile.md

 ## Properties<a name="aws-resource-rolesanywhere-profile-properties"></a>

 `DurationSeconds`  <a name="cfn-rolesanywhere-profile-durationseconds"></a>
- Sets the maximum number of seconds that vended temporary credentials through [CreateSession](https://docs.aws.amazon.com/rolesanywhere/latest/userguide/authentication-create-session.html) will be valid for, between 900 and 3600\.
+ The number of seconds vended session credentials will be valid for
 *Required*: No
 *Type*: Double
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Enabled`  <a name="cfn-rolesanywhere-profile-enabled"></a>
-Indicates whether the profile is enabled\.
+ The enabled status of the resource\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ManagedPolicyArns`  <a name="cfn-rolesanywhere-profile-managedpolicyarns"></a>
-A list of managed policy ARNs that apply to the vended session credentials\.
+ A list of managed policy ARNs\.
+Managed policies identified by this list will be applied to the vended session credentials\.
 *Required*: No
 *Type*: List of String
 *Maximum*: `50`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Name`  <a name="cfn-rolesanywhere-profile-name"></a>
-The name of the profile\.
+ The customer specified name of the resource\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`